Tonislava/xray-cloud-mig/README.md

   -se, --stepevidences  Do not include steps evidences (default: will include evidences).
   -st, --stepstatus     Do not include steps status (default: will include status).
   -s, --steps           Do not include steps comments (default: will include comments).
-  -rerun                Used when we want to update existing information.Existing test runs will be deleted as part of this.
+  -rerun                Used when we want to update existing information.
+Existing test runs will be deleted as part of this.

 ```

 _Notes_

 - This script can take a considerable amount of time to run if your instance contains a huge number of test runs associated with Manual tests.
-When migrating consider to only include global results of the test runs instead of the all detail of the test steps.
+When migrating consider to only include global results of the test runs instead of all the details of the test steps.
-- There is a limit of 60 calls to the GraphQL as such evaluate with carefull the number of scripts you run in parallel as it might backfire and they can start stalling each other.
+- There is a limit of 60 calls for GraphQL, because of this, you should carefully evaluate the number of scripts you run in parallel as it might backfire and they can start stalling each other.
 - Start dates, Execution dates as well assignee and executer are preserved.
 The time that the test was added to the Execution is not.